The Elephant’s Noose

-I have also learned that there is absolutely nothing that I can do to help them move on.
+I have learned that there’s absolutely nothing that I can do to help them move on.
 In fact, the more I try to convince someone who is angry to give up their anger, the angrier they will become.
 This is the point of the process, that I have to let go and hope they will eventually engage.
-Patience is not the first virtue of a surgeon but I have learned to wait this phase out.
+Patience is not the first virtue of a surgeon, but I have learned to wait this phase out.
 It is surprising and encouraging that many people, months and sometimes years later, suddenly understand and will experience major improvements in their quality of life.

-Let your anger go.
+Let go of your anger.
 You have absolutely nothing to lose and everything to gain.